Deploy resources with Resource Manager templates and Azure portal

-If you do not see the particular solution you would like to deploy, you can search the Marketplace for it.
+If you don't see the particular solution you would like to deploy, you can search the Marketplace for it.
 For example, to find a Wordpress solution, start typing Wordpress and select the option you want.

 Depending on the type of selected resource, you have a collection of relevant properties to set before deployment.
 For all types, you must select a destination resource group.
 The following image shows how to create a web app and deploy it to the resource group you created.

 Alternatively, you can decide to create a resource group when deploying your resources.
 Select Create new and give the resource group a name.

 Your deployment begins.
 The deployment could take a few minutes.
 When the deployment has finished, you see a notification.